Full List: US to Deport 113 Nigerians, Releases List and Names of Newly Added 19

 Criminal convictions

-According to findings, the newly listed individuals were convicted of offences including sexual assault of a minor, fraud, assault, drug traff icking and money laundering.
+According to BBC, the newly listed individuals were convicted of offences including sexual assault of a minor, fraud, assault, drug traff icking and money laundering.
 Officials confirmed that the convicts were arrested by U.S. Immigration and Customs Enforcement (ICE) and will be deported once immigration procedures are completed.

 DHS statement